-(a) The Benefits and Career Counseling service is designed to assist people and family member(s) with respect to waiver services and employment.
-The Benefits and Career Counselor provides intensive work incentive counseling services to beneficiaries of SSDI/recipients of SSI.

-(b) The Counselor must be a certified Work Incentives Counselor (CWIC) through the Social Security Administration.
-The Counselor will receive beneficiary referrals from the primary Information and Referral Triage (CWIC) based on the beneficiary county of residence.
-Based on the identified needs, an array of benefits counseling and work Incentive services will be developed, provided, and documented.
+- assist with the submission of income statement and/or Impairment Related Work Expenses to SSA as required to the extent needed as indicated by the waiver recipient. family member(s) with respect to waiver services and employment.
+The Benefits and Career Counselor provides intensive work incentive counseling services to beneficiaries of SSDI/recipients of SSI. - 2.
+The Benefits Counseling is a more intensive service provided by a Community Work Incentives Coordinator (CWIC) who will provide intensive individualized benefits counseling, benefits analysis, develop a work incentive plan and ongoing benefits planning for a waiver recipient changing jobs or for career advancement.
+The CWIC will work in conjunction with the BRA to develop trainings and webinars based on SSA information provided and may assist or provide trainings and education as needed. - (CWIC) through a recognized training by the Social Security Administration for delivery of Career Counseling Services.
+This may include a level 5 security clearance from the Social Security Administration/Department of Homeland Security due to Personally Identifiable Information.
+The Counselor will receive beneficiary referrals from the primary Information and Referral Triage (CWIC) based on the beneficiarycounty of residence.
+Based on the identified needs, an array of benefits counseling and work incentive services will be developed, provided, and documented.
 These services may include but are not limited to: Intensive benefits counseling, Benefits Summary and Analysis, Work Incentive Plan, Ongoing Benefits Planning and documentation of those services.

-(21) Community Experience
+(20)(21) Community Experience Services

-(a) Community Experience has three distinct categories: Individual, Group, and Self-Directed.
-Community Experience services are non-work related activities that are customized to the individual(s) desires to access and experience community participation.
-Community Experience is provided outside of the person's residence and can be provided during the day, evening, or weekends.
-The intent of this service is to engage in activities that will allow the person to either acquire new adaptive skills or support the person in utilizing adaptive skills in order to become actively involved in their community.

-(b) Community Experience Individual services are provided to an individual participant, with a one-to-one staff to participant ratio which is determined necessary through functional and health risk assessments prior to approval.
-Additionally, a behavioral assessment will need to support this specialized staffing if related to behavioral challenges prior to approval.
-Community Experience Group services are provided to groups of participants, with a staff to participant ratio of one to two or more, but no greater than four (4) participants.

-(c) Community Experience Self-Directed service is for individuals who choose (and are approved) to self direct services and would otherwise need day supports and services (i.e. day habilitation) to obtain identified goals.
+- (a) Community Experience has three distinct categories: Individual, Group, and Self-Directed.
+Community Experience Services are non-work related activities that are customized to the waiver recipient(s) individual(s) desires to access and experience community participation.
+Community Experience Services are is provided outside of the waiver recipient's person's residence and can be provided during the day, evening, or weekends.
+The intent of Community Experience Services this service is are to engage in activities that will allow the waiver recipient person to either acquire new adaptive skills or support the waiver recipient person in utilizing adaptive skills in order to become actively involved in their community. - (b) Community Experience Individual Sservices has two distinct categories: Individual and Group Community Experience Services. - 1.
+Community Experience Individual Services are provided to an waiver recipient, individual participant, with a one-to-one staff to waiver recipient participant ratio which is determined necessary through functional and health risk assessments prior to approval.
+Additionally, a behavioral assessment will need to support this specialized staffing if related to behavioral challenges prior to approval. - 2.
+Community Experience Group Sservices are provided to groups of waiver recipients, with a staff to waiver recipient participant ratio of one to two or more, but no greater than four (4) waiver recipients. participants. - 3. (c) Community Experience Self-Directed service is for individuals who choose (and are approved) to self direct services and would otherwise need day supports and services (i.e. day habilitation) to obtain identified goals.